visgl/luma.gl/docs/api-reference/effects/glfx-shader-modules.md

 Blurs the image away from a certain point, which looks like radial motion blur.

-* `center`  [x, y] coordinate of the blur origin in pixels.
-Default value is [0.5, 0.5] which is the center of image.
+* `center`  [x, y] coordinate of the blur origin.
+Default value is `[0.5, 0.5]` which is the center of image.
 * `strength` The strength of the blur.
 Values in the range 0 to 1 are usually sufficient, where 0 doesn't change the image and 1 creates a highly blurred image.
-Default value is 0.3.
+Default value is `0.3`.

 <table style="border: 0;" align="center">
   <tbody>